📅 Ceremonial Rituals

 Daily Standup: “Yesterday I… Today I… No blockers…” *[crickets]* → Ask: “What would unblock the team today?”

-Retro: Air complaints, take no action → Turn 1 vent into 1 action item every sprint
+Retro: Air complaints, take no action → Turn one vent into one action item every sprint.

 The “Definition of Done” Poster: Hasn’t been updated since pre-pandemic.
 Still laminated.